Recent research has found that building internal networks and staying in touch with former colleagues pays big career dividends.

 - Pass along a “hello” to someone you know who works at a different location.

 - Be willing to give and receive information.

 Stay in Touch with Former Colleagues

 Research published in 2017 reported that 60% of 380 successful white-collar job seekers in a Bay Area job hunting group found their new jobs via former colleagues.
-See more on how to stay in touch with people you used to work with here.
+(Click the link to learn more on how to stay in touch with former colleagues).

 What’s Your Internal Networking ROI?

 Your return on investment?
 First, you will like your job better.
 Second, you will make more money.
 Third, you will find your next job more easily.
 What’s not to love?